arunabhdas/TokamakAI/README.md

 # TokamakAI

-- TokamakAI is an AI Powered CRM platform for ecommerce
+- TokamakAI is an AI Powered CRM platform for ecommerce and fulfillment logistics